 BMC Veterinary Research is an open access, peer-reviewed journal that considers articles on all aspects of veterinary science and medicine, including the epidemiology, diagnosis, prevention and treatment of medical conditions of domestic, companion, farm and wild animals, as well as the biomedical processes that underlie their health.

 The journal and our editors do not make editorial decisions on the basis of the interest of a study or its likely impact.
-Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.
+Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following the veterinary community-agreed standards.

-Suitable Associate Editors for BMC Veterinary Research must also:
+Suitable Editorial Board Members for BMC Veterinary Research must also:

-- support the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.
+- be supportive of the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.

-- provide a professional and supportive service to our authors and ensure that manuscripts fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that manuscripts fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.

-The Associate Editor is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the journal’s requirements and recommending decisions on the basis of peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies.
+EBMs are primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the journal’s requirements, and recommending decisions on the basis of peer reviewers’ reports and their own assessment while adhering to the journal’s editorial policies.

-An Associate Editor for BMC Veterinary Research should be willing to handle a minimum of 10 manuscripts per year through peer review across a range of disciplines within their broader subject area.
+EBMs for BMC Veterinary Research should be willing to handle a minimum of twelve (12) manuscripts per year through peer review across a range of disciplines within their broader subject area.

-Our Associate Editors will be provided with access to training materials, and our in-house editorial team will also provide administrative support.
-The Associate Editor will report to the Editor of the journal.
+Our EBMs will be provided with access to training materials, and our in-house editorial team will also provide administrative support.
+The EBM will report to the Editor of the journal